Fagradalsfjall: Lava and gas output: Development of the eruption

 Around three months after the volcano first erupted, the lava flow was a steady 12 m3/s, and the lava now covered an area of more than 3 km2 increasing by around 60000 m2/day.
 Lava had accumulated 100 m deep around the volcano.
 The lava flow became continuous, which can be either above or below ground, although the eruptions also became calmer with the occasional increase in activity.
 There appeared to be no direct connection between the activity at the crater and lava flow.
-The lava flow can be tracked by helicopter or satellite, for example via radar imaging that can penetrate through the clouds and volcanic smog that had become more frequent in the area by July.
+The lava flow was tracked by helicopter or satellite, for example via radar imaging that penetrated through the clouds and volcanic smog that had become more frequent in the area by July.